okcc-org/website/backend/README.md

 npm run start
 ```

-8. To develope with Stripe api and forward webhook requests to the local server run this command with the Stripe CLI:
+8. To develop with Stripe api and forward webhook requests to the local server run this command with the Stripe CLI:
    stripe listen --forward-to localhost:8080/api/webhook